thinkful-ei26/trisha-wc-client/README.md

 * [Client](https://github.com/thinkful-ei26/trisha-wc-client.git) or `git clone https://github.com/thinkful-ei26/trisha-wc-client.git`
 2. `npm install` the requirements on each of the repos
 3. Run `mongod` in a separate terminal shell.
-4. Then `cd` into the server side and run `node server.js`
+4. Open a new terminal shell and then `cd` into the server side and run `node server.js`
-5. Finally, `cd` into the client side and run `npm start`.
+5. Finally, `cd` into the client side and run `npm start` in a new terminal shell.
 A new browser window should open containing the app.

 ## User Stories
 What can my app do?